IFAKA/opd/README.md

-My one page documentary.
+One page documentary.

 Hello 192.168.1.1, i'm FAKA and this is your 127.0.0.1

-You are reading the documentary life of a guy who starts
+You are reading the documentary life of me, who started
 homeless in one of the most dangerous cities in Argentina
-and now is trying to learn as much as he can in order to
+and is trying to #learn how life works in order to #hack it
-move from there to a better place.
+and move from where i am to a better place, everyday.

 Resolutions for 2022 :: Blockchain Dev.
 Escape.
 Leverage